CodeYourFuture/curriculum/content/js1/sprints/2/prep/index.md

 which means store a string `"Gayle"` in memory.

-#### Storing things in memory
+### Storing things in memory

 As variables are declared, we need a way to keep track of the memory that is stored as our program executes.
 In our diagrams, we keep track of memory using a _frame_.

 For now, we can think of a frame as a space in our diagram that represents the variables stored in memory at a particular point.

-The _global frame_ is always the first frame that gets created when our program is executing: the _global frame_ is a memory location for variables created outside of any function.
+The _global frame_ is always the first frame that gets created when our program starts executing.
+We can think of the _global frame_ as a location for variables created outside of any function.
 When we run the variable declaration above, we get a string `"Gayle"` stored in the Global frame:

 ![runtime-diagram](runtime-diagram-1.png)

 Every time you click on the next button in the diagram you should observe changes to the memory in the frame.

-#### Executing functions
+### 🏃 Executing functions

 So far we've seen 2 things:

 - lines of code are executed from top to bottom
-- we can keep track of our variables stored in memory using a global frame
+- we keep track of variables stored in memory using a global frame

 However, we need to consider what happens when we declare and call a function in our program.
 Let's consider another example: